getodk/docs/odk1-src/collect-settings.rst

 :guilabel:`Automatic update frequency`
 """"""""""""""""""""""""""""""""""""""""
   Specifies how frequently Collect should check for updates to the forms on the server when using :guilabel:`Previously downloaded forms only` or :guilabel:`Exactly match server`.
+This option is not available if :guilabel:`Manually` is selected.

 :guilabel:`Automatic download`
 """""""""""""""""""""""""""""""
-  Only available if :guilabel:`Periodic form updates check` is set.
-When :guilabel:`Automatic download` is enabled, the periodic form update check will trigger an automatic download of any forms on the device that have an update to their form definition or media files.
+  Only available if :guilabel:`Previously downloaded forms only` is selected.
+When :guilabel:`Automatic download` is enabled, the form update check will trigger an automatic download of any forms on the device that have updated definitions or media files.
 The user will receive a notification when the automatic download completes with either a success or failure.
 Tapping on the notification will go to :guilabel:`Get Blank Form` where the user will see success or failure messages for each form for which an update was attempted.

 :guilabel:`Hide old form versions`
 """""""""""""""""""""""""""""""""""